 Please note, I periodically add information to this page.
-Likewise, if you know of some excellent information which should be added to this page, please let me know.
+As a result, if you know of some excellent information which should be added to this page, please let me know.
 I am always looking to improve my website and all information contained within my website.
 Thank you very much.

 Items Which Will Come with Your Puppy